 If you still have doubts, you should look to the future and assess your dog’s quality of life.
 When the end is near, your care and attention will make all the difference to your dog.
 You can take comfort in the knowledge that you were there when your dog needed you most.

 You’ll need the advice and support of trained and qualified vets to get you through these last few days.
 Cloud 9 Vets will make sure you get all the help you need.
 With years of experience in helping families and their pets, they understand how anxious, guilty, and incredibly sad you may feel.

 You’ll have comfort by the fact that your dog will be in familiar surroundings for the procedure, removing the of you taking your dog to the surgery.
 You’ll be able to hold your dog’s paw and provide comfort until the very end.

 Dog euthanasia involves two injections – the first gentle pinprick will cause your dog to drift off to sleep within 15 minutes.
 The vet will administer the second injection either intravenously through a vein in the front leg – or by an intravenous catheter into the back leg.

 You can ask your Cloud 9 Vet to take care of the cremation on your behalf – or you can make your own arrangements and contact the crematorium yourself.
 You will have time to decide on the type of service you want for your dog.

-If you get in touch with qualified bereavement counsellors after your dog has gone, you may find this helps.
+If you get in touch with qualified bereavement counsellors after your dog has gone, you may find that this helps.
 Grief affects everyone differently and you might need extra support to get your life back on track.
-Grieving is an important part of your recovery and even little things can trigger an emotional response.
+Grieving the loss of a beloved pet is an important part of your recovery and even little things can trigger an emotional response.
 There isn’t an exact formula but you should prepare yourself to experience denial, anger, guilt, depression, and finally acceptance.